-For the Group Legal Services Plan: In the event of your death while actively employed by JPMorgan Chase, your dependents have the option to continue their group legal coverage by contacting MetLife Legal Plans within 31 days of the date of your death to extend coverage for an additional 12 months with direct payment to MetLife Legal Plans.
-Any services in progress at the time of your death will be provided, even if your dependents don't elect to continue coverage.
+For the Group Legal Services Plan: In the event of your death while actively employed by JPMorgan Chase, your spouse has the option to continue group legal coverage by contacting MetLife Legal Plans within 31 days of the date of your death to extend coverage for an additional 12 months with direct payment to MetLife Legal Plans.
+Any services in progress at the time of your death will be provided, even if your spouse does not elect to continue coverage.